Hero image

 What is the Cost of Moving to Spain?

 As a national removal, the cost of international removal depends on the volume of your items and the distance between your old and new home.
 Means of transport and the destination’s proximity to a port are also important factors.
 The most common way of transportation for a removal to Spain is a shipping container.
-The average price range for moving to Spain from the UK is estimated between £1000 and £5500.

 House Size Shipping Container Via Sea Cost Via Air freight